jakubr1712/react-pdf-viewer-Curriculum-vitae/README.md

-# React TypeScript Vite - Sample CV with React-PDF
+# React TypeScript Vite - Sample CV with @react-pdf/renderer

 This project demonstrates how to create a dynamic and printable CV using React, TypeScript, and Vite.
 It utilizes `@react-pdf/renderer` to generate a PDF directly from React components, providing a straightforward approach to build and customize a CV.